ibm-cloud-docs/log-analysis/core/at_events.md

 | `requestData.description`    | Description of the exclusion rule. |
 | `requestData.indexonly`      | Defines whether the data is available to see through the UI.  \n Set to `true` when data is visible but not available for search. |
 | `responseData.logdnaId`      | Defines the logging ID that is associated with the {{site.data.keyword.la_full_notm}} instance. |
-{: caption="Table 6.
-Custom fields for exclusion rules actions" caption-side="top"}
+{: caption="Custom fields for exclusion rules actions" caption-side="top"}

 If the [`initiator.name`](#at_all_events) field indicates a change was made by `IBM Log Analysis`, the change might have been made to stop a runaway logging scenario and temporarily limit logging.
 Exclusion rules should be reviewed to determine the required logging.
 Logging that is not required results in excess charges.